 In compliance with federal law, including the provisions of Title IX of the Education Amendments of 1972, Sections 503 and 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act of 1990, Elizabethtown Community & Technical College does not discriminate on the basis of race, sex, religion, color, national or ethnic origin, age disability, or military service in its programs or activities: its admissions policies; scholarship and loan program; athletic and other College-administered programs; or employment.
 In addition, the College does not discriminate on the basis of sexual orientation consistent with KCTCS nondiscrimination policy.
 Inquiries or comments regarding these issue should be directed to the Chief Student Affairs Officer at (270) 706-8472.

 If a student, faculty, or community of interest feel that the program is not in compliance with the JRCERT Standards, he/she is requested to notify the program director in writing of any allegations or complaints.

 The program director will investigate the complaint and will answer the complainant within 5 working days.
 (Days can be changed by agreement of both parties).
-If the complainant is not satisfied with the response, he/she should notify the College Provost in writing.
-The College Provost will investigate and respond to the complainant within 10 working days.
+If the complainant is not satisfied with the response, he/she should notify the College CAO in writing.
+The College CAO will investigate and respond to the complainant within 10 working days.